Premises Liability Attorneys Warrenton, MO

 There are strict laws for smoke detectors and fire exits in public, private and business properties.
 Fires can cause terrible injuries and lifelong scarring, and even the inhalation of smoke can create substantial health risks.
 If a property owner did not adhere to local fire codes, your Warrenton, MO premises liability lawyers at Halvorsen Klote can hold them liable for any injuries you sustain.
 Liability can occur because of a variety of factors, from faulty wiring or gas leaks to leaving debris around heating units.

-Construction companies have an obligation to keep their construction zones safe.
-If you were injured in a construction site accident in a slip and fall, car accident or by falling debris because the site was not properly secured, you can make a claim against the construction company.
+Construction companies have a responsibility to keep their construction zones safe.
+If you were hurt in a construction site accident in a slip and fall, car accident or by falling debris because the site was dangerous, you can hold the construction company responsible for premises liability.

-However you sustained your injuries, if you were injured because a property owner or manager was negligent, call Halvorsen Klote's Warrenton, MO premises liability attorneys for the maximum financial recovery you deserve.
+Whatever the nature of your specific injuries, if you were injured because a property owner or manager did not keep their property safe, call Halvorsen Klote's Warrenton, MO premises liability attorneys for the best possible financial recovery you're entitled to.

 - Lost wages from time spent recovering

 - Lost earning capacity if you can no longer make a living as you used to, or have to work less hours